 - some people have reported success with peat moss which can also be composted

 - Many people have great success with litter made from paper pulp or recycled paper products.
 These litters are very good at absorbing and cutting down on odors.
-A litter called CAREfresh is available at most pet stores.
-A similar litter in a pelleted form is called Cellu-Dri 1-800-382-5001.
+A litter called Carefresh (use the Natural only product) is available at most pet stores, as is Yesterday’s News.
+A similar litter in a pelleted form is called Cellu-Dri.
 These litters are harmless if ingested.

 - Compressed sawdust pellets are inexpensive, highly absorbent litters used in many foster homes.
 They are made from softwood or hardwood sawdust, but they are not toxic because the phenolic compounds are removed during their manufacture.
 Their wood composition helps control bacterial growth and odors.
 Wood stove fuel pellets and Feline Pine are two examples of this product.